 However, the other features on J2Trader are decently robust for most investors: members can keep track of up to five charts, each chart having up to three different stocks and dozens of technical features to further refine your searches.
 While Just2Trade lacks a mobile app for now, they offer Morningstar research reports to provide at least a little more insight into trades for their customers.

 While J2Trader has its appeal, and there are certainly advantages to such a barebones interface (as evidenced in their low trade fees), it can be frustrating for traders who want more than just a place to simply place trade orders.
 Only the most self-directed investors need apply, as they might be able to place the trades they want without being able to benefit from top-notch research.

-Another potential hiccup in Just2Trade’s otherwise enticing features is the fact that they get paid to keep order flow moving smoothly.
+Some users questioned the additional payments that the company receives to make the order flow smoothly.
 Unlike some other brokers — Interactive Brokers, for instance — they actually pocket that money instead of passing the savings along to the trader.
 Now, if you don’t know about it, you won’t miss it, but it is an important distinction to be made when it comes to Just2Trade.